 There are plenty of possibilities for outdoor activities in Vaasa especially when you are into hiking, snowshoeing, packrafting or outdoor photography.
-In this blog post, you will read about my outdoors experiences while I have lived in Vaasa for 2 years.
+In this blog post, you will read about some of my outdoors activities while I was living in Vaasa for 2 years.
 Below you can see Northern Lights over Vaasa.